 Look out for decaying floorboards and cladding, these will need to be removed and replaced.
-Local houses are always being extended and demolished, so find a building site and ask whether you can have any old floorboards and timber off cuts.
+Local houses are always being extended and demolished, so find a building site and ask whether you can have any old floorboards and timber offcuts.
 Use these to replace woodwork on the shed.

 Take time to clean anything you use and store thoughtfully.
 Don’t leave valuable tools in a damp environment where they will rust, replace the tops of paint cans securely so when you come to use the paint again it’s not a solid block.
-Use white spirit to clean brushes, wipe saw blades over with an oil cloth, roll roofing felt neatly, don’t fold it or throw it in the corner.
+Use white spirit to clean brushes, wipe saw blades over with an oil cloth, roll roofing felt neat, don’t fold it or throw it in the corner.

 Just a small number of essential tools that will get most jobs done.
-Remember, shed repairs don’t have to be costly or time consuming.
+Remember, shed repairs don’t have to be costly or time-consuming.

 If you have to buy them, get the best you can afford within your budget, it’s a false economy not to.
 Car boot or jumble sales and markets are good sources but, if you have to buy from a high street shop, go to a retailer who can give you advice.

-They know what’s worth buying and what’s a cheap alternative that will prove a waste of money – this goes for screws and nails as well as high end tools.
+They know what’s worth buying and what’s a cheap alternative that will prove a waste of money – this goes for screws and nails as well as high-end tools.
 And the more times you go in there, the greater knowledge they have of your needs.

 Safety glasses and a can of WD40 wouldn’t come amiss either.

-If the repairs are going to be a one off or you are unlikely to use a particular tool again, consider hiring it.
+If the repairs are going to be a one-off or you are unlikely to use a particular tool again, consider hiring it.
 The tools from hire shops are designed to be rigorously used by all types of amateurs and professionals, serviced regularly and therefore reliable.